james-daniels/cgem/README.md

-# gemini
+# Gemini

-Wanted to use Go to utilize Gemini APIs.
+Wanted to use Go to utilize the Gemini Exchange APIs.

 ## Sources:
 https://docs.gemini.com/rest-api/#new-order